ga-curriculum/security-research-lab/compile-a-comprehensive-report/README.md

 - Use visuals where appropriate.
 Diagrams, timelines, and tables can help make complex information more understandable.

 - Keep your audience in mind.
-Write in a way that will be understandable and engaging for your peers.
+Write in a way that would be understandable and engaging for your peers.

 ## Reviewing and refining